GiannisStathoudakis/TheOneLab/README.md

   * **Messaging & Event Streaming:** The in-cluster Redpanda brokers would be replaced by a managed Kafka-compatible service such as **Azure Event Hubs** (or AWS MSK).
 This provides enterprise SLAs out of the box and offloads stream persistence, completely eliminating the need to maintain distributed broker nodes or orchestrate fragile data-mirroring pipelines during Kubernetes version migrations.
   * **Identity Management:** The in-cluster Authentik instance would be replaced by a managed cloud tenant (e.g., Microsoft Entra ID) to avoid maintaining stateful user sessions and tokens inside the cluster.
   * **Secrets Management:** The in-cluster HashiCorp Vault would be replaced by a managed cloud secrets vault (e.g., Azure Key Vault, AWS Secrets Manager) using Workload Identity to completely remove secret persistence from the cluster state.
-  * **Observability:** VictoriaMetrics would be replaced by Grafana Mimir.
-While VictoriaMetrics requires persistent block storage inside the cluster, Mimir natively streams and stores data directly to Object Storage (Azure Blob / S3).
-This achieves true statelessness without the operational complexity of configuring `vmbackup` and `vmrestore` pipelines to preserve or inspect older metrics during cluster migrations.
 * **Consolidated CI/CD Platform:** Kargo, GitHub Actions, and GHCR would be replaced by a unified enterprise platform like Azure DevOps.
 Storing code, artifacts, and container images centrally in Azure DevOps allows leveraging native multi-stage YAML pipelines and manual approval gates, removing the need for an in-cluster GitOps promotion orchestrator like Kargo.
 * **Instant Disaster Recovery:** By moving databases, event streaming, identity, secrets, and object storage out of the worker nodes, the Kubernetes clusters become 100% stateless and disposable.
 In the event of a total cluster failure, you simply re-run your Terraform & Ansible playbooks to provision fresh infrastructure, and ArgoCD automatically bootstraps and syncs the entire application stack from Git in minutes.
 * **Zero-Downtime Upgrades (Blue/Green):** A stateless architecture transforms risky, in-place Kubernetes version upgrades into safe, Blue/Green cluster replacements.
 Instead of upgrading a live cluster, a fresh "Green" cluster is bootstrapped via GitOps.
 Using weighted DNS or a Global Load Balancer, live traffic is gradually shifted (e.g., 95% old, 5% new) to verify stability before completely decommissioning the old "Blue" infrastructure.
 * **Frictionless Node Auto-Provisioning (Karpenter):** By eliminating stateful workloads and persistent volumes from the compute plane, the cluster unlocks highly aggressive, risk-free autoscaling.
 Tools like Karpenter (or AKS Node Auto-Provisioning) can dynamically spin up perfectly sized, heterogeneous cloud VMs in seconds based on pending pod requirements.
 During off-hours, the autoscaler can ruthlessly consolidate workloads and terminate underutilized VMs to minimize cloud billing, entirely avoiding the volume-detachment delays and data loss risks associated with stateful pod evictions.
 * **Cloud FinOps & Cost Optimization:** The observability and compute layers are engineered with a strict FinOps mindset to minimize cloud billing.
-By offloading high-volume telemetry (Loki logs, Tempo traces, Pyroscope profiles) exclusively to highly cost-effective S3-compatible Object Storage, the architecture completely avoids the premium costs of persistent Block Storage.
+By offloading high-volume telemetry (Mimir metrics, Loki logs, Tempo traces, Pyroscope profiles) exclusively to highly cost-effective S3-compatible Object Storage, the architecture completely avoids the premium costs of persistent Block Storage.
 Furthermore, aggressive stream-level retention policies (e.g., automatically pruning high-volume 'info' logs after 60 days while retaining critical 'errors' for compliance) prevent storage bloat.
 Combined with predictive right-sizing tools (like Robusta KRR) and dynamic node autoscaling, the infrastructure guarantees that compute and storage costs scale purely on actual utilization, eliminating idle over-provisioning.

 ---